alamfatima1999/python-flask-rest-api/README.md

 Setup a Virtual Environment (Optional but Recommended):

     Virtual environments help isolate your Python project dependencies.
-    Install virtualenv if you haven't already: pip install virtualenv Create a new virtual environment: virtualenv myenv Activate the virtual environment:
+    Install virtualenv if you haven't already: pip3 install virtualenv Create a new virtual environment: virtualenv myenv Activate the virtual environment:
         On Windows: myenv\Scripts\activate